Betty Nambooze: Early life and education

 Betty Nambooze was born in Mukono District, on 13 July 1969.
-She attended Bishop's Senior Secondary School Mukono, graduating in 1986.
-She later attended the Law Development Centre, graduating with a Diploma in Law in 1998.
-In 2010, she was awarded the Diploma in Development Studies by Uganda Martyrs University.
+She attended Bishop's Senior Secondary School in Mukono, graduating in 1986.
+She attended the Law Development Centre, graduating with a Diploma in Law in 1998.
+In 2010, she was awarded a Diploma in Development Studies by Uganda Martyrs University.

 Career

 Nambooze was first elected to parliament in May 2010, when in a by-election, running on the Democratic Party ticket, she defeated the then incumbent MP, Peter Bakaluba Mukasa of the ruling National Resistance Movement.
 According to her parliamentary profile, Nambooze worked as a news reporter (stringer), between 1993 and 2000.
 From 2000 until 2004, she worked as a law enforcement officer.
 From 2004 until 2005, she served as a personnel officer.
 She worked as a radio presenter between 2000 and 2009 at CBS FM.
-From 2005 until 2010, she served as the Spokesperson for the Democratic Party in Uganda.
+From 2005 until 2010, she served as the spokesperson for the Democratic Party in Uganda.

+Arrests

 On 24 February 2016, she was briefly arrested along with MP-elect Moses Kasibante for revealing documents describing election fraud taking place during the country's recent election.

-Nambooze has been arrested on numerous occasions on various politically-motivated, often trumped-up charges, but she has not as of yet been convicted in any court of law. her life has also been threatened and even poisoned because of her political activities.
+Nambooze has been arrested on numerous occasions on various politically-motivated, often trumped-up charges, but she has not as of yet been convicted in any court of law.
+Her life has also been threatened and even poisoned because of her political activities.